 The ATV's tires are designed for off-road use only, not for use on pavement.
-Paved surfaces may seriously affect handling and control of the ATV, and may cause the vehicle to go out of control.
+Paved surfaces may seriously affect handling and control of this vehicle, and may cause the vehicle to go out of control.

-Never operate the ATV on any paved surfaces, including sidewalks, driveways, parking lots and streets.
+Never operate this vehicle on any paved surfaces, including sidewalks, driveways, parking lots and streets.